micheldore/songsrated/README.md

 `NEXT_PUBLIC_CLIENT_SECRET` - The Spotify Client Secret from your project in your developer account

-`NEXTAUTH_URL` - The callback url for the NextAuth package.
-Set to http://localhost:3000/api/auth/, or your domain if running on a server
+`NEXTAUTH_URL` - The callback URL for the NextAuth package.
+Set to <http://localhost:3000/api/auth/>, or your domain if running on a server

 `JWT_SECRET` - The JWT token secret